sudheerj/javascript-interview-questions/README.md

 157. ### What are regular expression patterns

-     Regular Expressions provided group of patterns in order to match characters.
+     Regular Expressions provide a group of patterns in order to match characters.
 Basically they are categorized into 3 types,
      1. **Brackets:** These are used to find a range of characters.
         For example, below are some use cases,
         1. [abc]: Used to find any of the characters between the brackets(a,b,c)